ubc/ubc-author-edit-pages/README.md

 ### Does this plugin work in a multisite environment?

 Yes, the plugin works in a multisite environment.
 It can be activated on individual sites as needed.
+There are no network settings (or settings of any kind).

 ### How does the plugin prevent authors from creating new pages?